 Housing Policy and Regulations

-Gabon’s current economic policy and regulations focus will be driven with the objectives to transform Gabon into an “emerging” economy.
-This approach is to improve investment in other sectors so dependency on the oil sector can be minimal.
-The 1998 investment code notes in accordance with the Central African Economics and Monetary Community (CEMAC) investment regulations, that the country provides the right to foreign and local companies to operate in Gabon.
+Gabon’s current economic policy and regulation focus is driven with the objective to transform the country into an “emerging” economy.
+This approach seeks to improve investment in other sectors to move away from oil dependency.
+The country 1998 investment code elaborated in accordance with CEMAC’s investment regulations provides equal right to foreign and local companies operating in Gabon.
 However, a certain number of strategic business sectors such as mining, forestry and petroleum are organised under a specific investment code based on customs and tax incentives.
 In order to increase transparency in its recourse and mining industry, the country is in the process of introducing a new mining and petroleum code.
-Gabon has also adhered to the Organisation for the Harmonisation of African Business Law (OHADA) an organization for business harmonization in Africa which allows foreign investors to choose without restraint from a wide range of legal business structures such as private limited liability company or public limited liability company.
+Gabon has to also adhere to the Organisation for the Harmonisation of Business law in Africa (OHADA) which allows foreign investors to choose without restraint from a wide range of legal business structures such as private limited liability company or public limited liability company.

-The Gabon Constitution of 1991 acknowledges the right to housing for every Gabonese citizen in its Article 1.
+Gabon constitution of 1991 which has been amended several times, acknowledges the right to housing for every Gabonese citizen in it Article 1 in these terms:

-The closest form of land policy was dated back from 1911 which still form part of the land legislation.
-The policy states that most of the land belongs to the government, and there is no proper existing cadastral plan in some parts of the country beside the capital city Libreville.
-No formal system exists for the transfer of title deed/land ownership, which keeps poor communities in poverty as it can prevent those without proper land/property ownership from trading in a formal business.
-This also hinders access to credit due to lack of registered property and secure tenure.
-As an attempt to overcome this situation, the National Infrastructure Master Plan (2011), under Action 146 plans were created to reinforce the legal framework for the construction and housing sector.
-Additionally, this plan aims to create a legal framework and incentive in order to facilitate access to private property development and construction activities by defining and putting in place clear rules and regulations.
-This new regulation focuses on a law for real estate development, decree on operational conditions of the property development as a business, a decree on the conditions of access to the property development business and the renewal of professional developers’ card and a convention relating to benefits granted to developers for the completion of social housing.
+Gabon does not have a clear land policy, the closest form of land policy dates back to 1911 which still forms part of the land legislation.
+Most land belongs to the state and there is no cadastral plan in some parts of the country aside from Libreville.
+The country also suffers from a lack of a proper system of transfer of title deed/land ownership, which affects poor communities as without proper land/property ownership they lack collateral to access credit.
+To overcome this situation, the NIMP, under Action 146 plans to reinforce the legal framework for the construction and housing sector.
+This plan aims to create a legal framework and incentive in order to facilitate access to private property development and construction activities by defining and putting in place clear rules and regulations.
+This new regulation focuses on a law for real estate development, decree on operations conditions of the property development business, a decree on the conditions of access to the property development business and the renewal of professional developer card and a convention relating to benefits granted to developers for the completion of social housing.

 Housing Sector Opportunities

 Gabon offers many business and financial opportunities for investors regardless of its small population.
 The country has one of the highest GDP per capita in Africa which is an advantage for investment in the country.
-In the last decades it has attracted and continues to attract French retailers such as Carrefour, super markets and Casino.
-In addition there is a new Grand Marche under construction on a seven hectare land by the Swiss group Webcor in Libreville with big capacity and will surpass the existing main market of Mont-Bouët.
+In the last decades it has attracted and continues to attract French retailers such as Carrefour super markets and Casino.
+There is also a new shopping center called Grand Marche soon to be completed on a 7 hectare land parcel.
+The Grand Marche project is financed by the Swiss group Webcor at the value of roughly US$ 49 million and the construction is conducted by the same company in Libreville.

 In addition to the Angondje District Development project, there are also other similar projects in the pipeline with the same approach and addressing the same issues with the same standards.
-These projects are Nkoltang located on the Route nationa 1 situated 5 km east of Nkok.
-The other urban district project in the pipeline is the Lambarene situated in the river transport hub and the aim of this project is the construction of 1 000 units.
-Another, housing program that the government is planning to implement as announced by the government in 2012, is the construction of 5 000 houses to take place in Esterias 30 km north of Libreville and will be financed by the Gabon government through Gabonese Development Bank (Banque Gabonaise de Development).
+These projects are Nkoltang located on the Route national 1 situated 5 km east of Nkok, this project is yet to begin.
+The other urban district project in the pipeline is the Lambarene situated in the river transport hub and the aim of this project is the construction of 1000 units.

 Gabon has shown signs of commitment to finance housing projects though alleviation of regulations and financing housing projects.
-Private investment in development projects is also expected to increase gradually for the next 20 years due to political will and government commitment to make the country an “emerging’ economy.
-However, one of the biggest challenges remains the affordability and accessibility to housing/social housing for low income earners/poor unemployed communities that still unclear.
+This is a good indicator for the housing and property sector to grow further.
+Private investment in development project is also expected to increase gradually for the next 20 years due to political will and government commitment to make the country an “emerging’ economy”.
+However, one of the biggest challenges remains the affordability and accessibility to housing/social housing for low income earners/poor unemployed communities.
+The policies in place do not clarify the strategies that will be utilised in order to improve access to adequate and safe shelter for all Gabonese.

-There are a number of foreign companies that are already operating in social housing developments projects as noted by BHG’s Ondounda that “there is great potential in housing as there are a lot of real estate developers and construction companies seeking to promote and develop their activities in Gabon which include local small and medium-sized enterprises as well as foreign companies that have recognized the opportunities presented by the Emerging Gabon Strategy”.
+The government strategy to boost the property market and housing sector is beginning to show positive signs by attracting foreign investment.
+There are a number of foreign companies that are already operating in social housing developments projects as noted by BHG’s Ondounda that “there is great potential in housing as there are a lot of real estate developers and construction companies seeking to promote and develop their activities in Gabon which include local small and medium-sized enterprises as well as foreign companies that have recognised the opportunities presented by the Emerging Gabon Strategy”.